-Supporting NAB's focus on the customer, some executives received a share award during 2016, aimed to reward executives for NAB's customer advocacy outcomes.
-The award is restricted for approximately 2 years and the level of vesting is subject to achievement of NPS objectives set at the beginning of the performance period and service conditions.
+Supporting NAB's focus on the customer, some executives received a share award during 2017, to reward them for improving NAB's customer advocacy outcomes.
+The award is restricted for approximately 2 years and the level of vesting is subject to achievement of NPS objectives set at the beginning of the performance period as well as service conditions.